shottah/instagram-basic/README.md

 const url: String = instagram.constructAuthenticationUrl();
 ```

 This will construct a `URL` for your user to be redirected to when requesting to connect to instagram.
-After completing this step, they will be redirected to your server's `Auth` endpoint, where you can extrapolate the Authentication Code from the `response`. *See example below using ExpressJS.*
+After completing this step, they will be redirected to your server's `Auth` endpoint, where you can extrapolate the Authentication Code from the `request`. *See example below using ExpressJS.*

 ```js
 app.get('/auth', (response, request) => {